Should You Become a Resident Advisor?

 Because RAs live where they work and work where they live, the job can feel never-ending.
 RAs have “on call” shifts where they must be available at any time of the day or night to respond to residents or emergencies.
 “I was essentially ‘on-call’ 24/7,” says Gabby.
 “It was a huge time commitment.”

 In addition, RAs are typically expected to attend meetings during the week and work over school breaks.
-They’re usually required to be available a few weeks before school starts to prepare housing units for incoming residents, attend training and team-building events, and to help residents move-in.
+They’re usually required to be available a few weeks before school starts to prepare housing units for incoming residents, attend training and team-building events, and to help residents move in.

 The demanding hours, say some students, can make it difficult to find time to study or take part in other campus activities or clubs.
 At UIUC, RAs are expected to keep their weekends and evenings flexible, so they can interact with residents.
 They’re also prohibited from holding any positions in major campus activities that might conflict with the job, such as the Student Senate or marching band.

-Other students say that balance is achievable — even if you’re pre-med if you can manage your time well.
+And, depending on what happens during your shift, your study time and sleep may be interrupted.
+“I wouldn’t recommend it for someone who is studying for the MCAT or pre-law, as you will have to split your time juggling RA responsibilities and studying,” says Gabby.
+Other students say that balance is achievable.
 “I was very busy with 16 credits, applying to grad school, working on a capstone, working 15 hours a week, and clubs, but I still managed to find time to have fun with friends,” writes one former RA on Reddit.
 “With good time management skills, you can make it work.”

 Pro: MAKING a difference in students’ lives